visual-framework/vf-core/components/vf-card-container/README.md

 The `vf-card` component allows for a CSS custom property to be set to define the `aspect-ratio` of the card image.
 This can be set per card, but with the `vf-card-container` you should aim for consistency across the `vf-card`s it is displaying.
 Therefore we can pass the `aspect-ratio` value from this component and it will cascade through the CSS onto the cards.
 This is encapsulated to this container, which allows you to set different `aspect-ratio` values for different containers as needed.

 To set the `aspect-ratio` you will need to set the `card_custom_aspect_ratio` key/value pair in the `.yml` or the `&#x7B;&#x25;&#x20; render &#x20;&#x25;&#x7D;` api of the `vf-card-container as needed.

+### Accessibility

+This component targets WCAG 2.1 AA accessibility.

+### Pages that use this component

+The [Meet our people page](https://www.ebi.ac.uk/about/jobs/meet-our-people) at the EMBL-EBI site includes examples of the card container that [pass the basic contrast tests for accessibility](https://wave.webaim.org/report#/https://www.ebi.ac.uk/about/jobs/meet-our-people#).

 ## Install